emish89/tcp-chat/README.md

 ### Commands available in the chat:

     $ help                              - list all commands
     $ whoami                            - return my username
     $ exit                              - disconnect from the server
     $ give me the answer                - return the answer to question 3
-    $ array                            - return the flattened array
+    $ [1,2,[3]]       (any array)       - return the flattened array